neams-th-coe/cardinal/doc/content/tutorials/convergence.md

 When the script finishes running, plots of Shannon entropy and $k$, along with the saved statepoint files from the simulations, will be available in a directory named `inactive_study`.
 Below are shown example images of the Shannon entropy and $k$ plots.
-You would then select the number of inactive cycles to be the point at which both the Shannon entropy and $k$ reach stationarity.
+Based on the method of detecting stationarity, the script will recommend a minimum number of inactive batches to be used in order to converge the fission source for each layer.
+Picking the most conservative answer will help ensure your simulation is discarding enough batches before tallying.

 !media example_entropy_plots.png
   id=entropy